 - Did you refuse work?

 - Did you begin attending any kind of school or training?

 Federal unemployment benefits in California require approved claimants to register on California’s online labor exchange system, CalJOBS.
 Within 21 days, claimants must update their information on the website or in person at an America’s Job Center of California location.
 To continue claiming benefits for unemployment insurance, individuals must make every effort to find employment.

-California Unemployment Benefits Extension
+Learn About California Unemployment Benefits Extension